I started my cornice apprenticeship in 1984 with E G MILLAR PLASTERING LTD.

 I stayed with Mr Millars firm for seven year’s, being taught the art of plastering wall’s and ceiling’s along with mould making for carrying out repair’s to the cornice’s which we had cleaned.

-The methods Mr Millar taught on how to restore cornice’s, were from fifty years of experience, so was very traditional in his work methods.
+The methods Mr Millar taught on how to restore cornice’s were from fifty years of experience, so he was very traditional in his work methods.
+These methods we still use today.

-Sadly in 1991, Mr Millar has to stop work and the running of the firm due to ill health, so from then till now, I carried on with this specialised restoration work, cleaning a further two thousand room’s of cornicing and ceiling roses to present.
+Sadly in 1991, Mr Millar had to stop work and the running of the firm due to ill health.
+So since then I carried on with this specialised restoration work, cleaning a further three thousand room’s of cornicing and ceiling roses to present.

 I have covered many parts of London working in all types of properties, from the small victorian terraced houses to the very large properties that you can find in the older parts of London.